 Want to quit smoking?

-The Bath VA offers the Quit Smart Program to assist eligible veterans to stop smoking.
+The Bath VA is offering the Quit Smart Program to assist eligible veterans to stop smoking.
 To find out if you are eligible and/or to enroll, contact the Behavioral Health Clinic at 664-4300.

 Senior home care

 The Steuben County Office for the Aging can assist senior citizens and their families explore the many options for home care and support services for eligible senior citizens.